Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Mark Gross for suggesting the Nishinou-Siebert approach to descendant Gromov-Witten invariants.
 We thank Bernd Siebert for encouraging the use of log GW theory and answering questions.
 We also thank Y.P.
 Lee in this context.
 We thank Tony Yue Yu, Rahul Pandharipande and Bernd Siebert for inspiring us to view $\psi$-classes as being pulled back from the underlying moduli space of stable curves rather than our early approach of using tangency conditions.
 We thank Peter Overholser for his repeated warnings about negative counts and useful examples he gave.
 We thank Mark Gross, Andreas Gross, Hannah Markwig and Renzo Cavalieri for explaining their related projects.
 David Rydh gave a useful answer to a question on Chow groups for stacks.
+We thank the anonymous referee for suggesting various improvements.